 With Relay.app, you describe what you want in plain language and the Relay.app Agent builds the workflow for you.
 It can also edit, improve, and analyze your workflows through conversation.
 The visual builder makes it clear exactly what will happen when a workflow runs.
 Users consistently call it one of the easiest automation tools they've used.

-Cassidy also offers no-code workflow creation and claims you can stand up workflows and agents in hours.
+Cassidy also offers no-code workflow creation and lets you stand up workflows and agents in hours.
 But Cassidy leans more toward enterprise use cases, and setup can involve configuring your knowledge base, connecting data sources, and tuning agents to understand your company's terminology.
 That's powerful, but it's a heavier lift upfront.

 Integrations

 Cassidy integrates with 100+ tools, with a strong focus on knowledge sources like Google Drive, SharePoint, Notion, and OneDrive.
 It also connects to CRMs, support platforms, and communication tools like Slack and Microsoft Teams.
-For anything custom, Cassidy also supports webhooks and API connections.
+For anything custom, Cassidy supports webhooks and API connections.

 If you need broad app-to-app automation, Relay.app has the edge.
 If your integrations are mostly about pulling in company knowledge and data, Cassidy covers the essentials.